 We also present algorithms for converting RAPID programs into NFAs for execution with the Automata Processor.
-While code generation from RAPID for other patternrecognition processors and CPUs is possible, we choose to focus on the AP because of recent promising results [4, 16, 19, 21] and the overall flexibility of the architecture.
+While code generation from RAPID for other patternrecognition processors and CPUs is possible, we choose to focus on the AP because of recent promising results [4, 18, 21, 23] and the overall flexibility of the architecture.
 These studies have reported speedups ranging from 8x-4000x over single-threaded CPU applications.
 Acceleration of RAPID programs is achieved via staged computation.
 Imperative statements in the code are executed at compile time to aid in generating finite automata, while declarative statements related to the input data stream are then executed on the Automata Processor.

+Producing designs that place and route efficiently on the AP is a challenge.
 The AP hardware has a finite number of resources, divided into configurable regions.
 By increasing the utilization of these resources, more NFAs can be loaded, thereby allowing for increased parallel exploration of the data stream.
 We propose an auto-tuning tessellation optimization to increase the density of NFAs loaded into the AP while reducing compile time.
 Often, the generated finite automata of a RAPID program consist of a repeated NFA design for exploring variations of a pattern.
 Our optimization determines the maximum quantity of this design that can occupy the smallest programmable portion of the AP and generates a final automaton accordingly.
 At runtime, this structure can be tiled (loaded into multiple, programmable regions) onto the AP by making use of block-level configuration before execution of the search.
 Automation of this process saves the developer time and reduces the number of possible programming mistakes, while increasing the overall resource utilization and throughput of the AP.

 We evaluate the efficiency of compiled RAPID programs against handcrafted equivalents, measuring program size and resource utilization.
-These programs are based on real-world applications that have previously been show to have significant speedups when executed on the Automata Processor.
+These programs are based on real-world applications that have previously been shown to have significant speedups when executed on the Automata Processor.
 This paper makes the following contributions: